jimeh/dotfiles/config/xkeysnail/README.md

 # jimeh's xkeysnail setup

-The goal here is to use [xkeysnail][] Linux keyboard shortcuts mostly behave the same as on macOS.
+The goal here is to use [xkeysnail][] to make Linux keyboard shortcuts mostly behave the same as on macOS.

 [xkeysnail]: https://github.com/mooz/xkeysnail